i-am-rohit/Pokemon-/README.md

 You'll need data on Pokémon!
 There are several publicly available datasets online that contain details on each Pokémon.
 Here are a few resources:
 Kaggle: https://www.kaggle.com/datasets/rounakbanik/pokemon
-PokéAPI: https://pokeapi.co/ (This provides an API to access data, you might need to write some code to format it for Power BI)
-Pokemon database : https://pokemondb.net/ (I Used this dataset) Possible Visualizations:
+Pokemon database : [https://pokemondb.net](https://pokemondb.net/pokedex/all)/ (I Used this dataset) Possible Visualizations:

 Pokémon by Type: Use a pie chart or donut chart to show the distribution of Pokémon by their primary type (Fire, Water, Grass, etc.).
 You could even segment this further to show dual-type Pokémon.